 PROCEDURES

+Administrative services maintains an accurate list of vacant offices and the utilization of each room (classroom, lab, lounge, etc).
+The list is updated periodically and the accuracy relies on communication of any changes to room vacancies, assignments or changes on usage.

-Faculty office spaces are allocated by the Division Dean.
+Faculty office spaces are allocated in a collaboration with the Division Dean and Administrative Services.
 Full-time faculty are provided with a private office.
 Vacant offices are set aside for rotational use (based on a reservation system

 created by the Divisions) for part-time faculty.
 Division administrative assistants will manage the quarterly allocation of part-time faculty offices.

 Classified staff members are provided an office space (desk, cubicle, or private office) in the unit where their work is assigned.
-The supervisor of the classified staff member is responsible for identifying and allocating an appropriate office space.
+The supervisor or manager of the classified staff member is responsible for identifying and allocating an appropriate office space.

 Administrators are provided with a private office in an area within the vicinity of the unit where their work is assigned.
 The vice president of the administrator’s service area will be responsible for identifying and allocating an office.